 Authored by: Barbara Turley, CEO - The Virtual Hub

 I’ve heard that said many times and found myself nodding my head in agreement.
-It’s only now I realise that, while I agreed, I really had no basis for my agreement aside from it sounding like a philosophy I would like to think I subscribed to.
-Afterall, culture is people (isn’t it?).
+It’s only now I realize that, while I agreed, I really had no basis for my agreement aside from it sounding like a philosophy I would like to think I subscribed to.
+After all, culture is people (isn’t it?).

-Basically, I was clueless as to how powerful a statement like ‘Culture eats Strategy’ is.
-Especially when your back is against the culture wall!
+Basically, I was clueless as to how powerful a statement like ‘Culture eats strategy’ is.
+Especially when your back is against the culture wall.

 Today, having come through the COVID firestorm, I am learning to look deep into every philosophy and statement.
 I’m learning to look at things more objectively and ask if something is really true … or just a great piece of copy!